BillCruise/LinearAlgebra/glossary.md

 If such an S exists, it is unique and must be a linear transformation.
 We call S the **inverse** of T and write it as T<sup>-1</sup>.

+## 2.4 Partitioned Matrices

+A **partitioned matrix** (or **block matrix**) is a matrix whose entries are themselves matrices of appropriate sizes.

+If matrices A and B are the same size and are partitioned in exactly the same way, then addition and scalar multiplication can be performed block by block.
+Matrix multiplication can be performed by the usual row-column rule if the column partition of A matches the row partition of B. If this is the case, we say that A and B are **conformable** for **block multiplication**.

+A **block diagonal matrix** is a partioned matrix with zero blocks of the main diagonal (of blocks).
+Such a matrix is invertible if and only if each block on the diagonal is invertible.

 ## 2.5 Matrix Factorizations

 A **factorization** of matrix A is an equation that expresses A as a product of two or more matrices.